liuxukun2000/liuxukun2000.github.io/_pages/main-pages/index.md

         My technical expertise spans multiple programming languages including <strong>Python, Rust, C++, and Java</strong>, which I leverage to build robust and scalable solutions.
 I am particularly proficient in Natural Language Processing and have worked extensively with Large Language Models to enhance their efficiency and application.

         Beyond the screen, I find joy in exploring the great outdoors, where the complexity of nature often inspires my professional creativity and problem-solving approach.

-        <p>I am currently seeking a **full-time PhD position for Fall 2025**, where I hope to delve deeper into cutting-edge research and continue my academic journey.</p>
     </div>
     <img src='/images/lxk.jpg' style="width: 30%;">
 </div>

+I am currently seeking a **full-time PhD position for Fall 2025**, where I hope to delve deeper into cutting-edge research and continue my academic journey.

 ## Academic Background
 - **Master of Computer Science**